 Instead of falling into this trap, export the image to grayscale.
 It will look exactly the same but be “coded” so that the printer only uses black ink to produce the shades of gray.
 Every conversion program – whether you use free ones like the Cyan image converter, reasonably priced ones like Corel Photo-Paint or terribly expensive ones (ahem) like Adobe Photoshop – offers an option to export to grayscale, often with the addition “8 bit”.
 This has the nice side effect that the image file will be much smaller.
 Here’s a screenshot of Corel Photo-Paint’s and Cyan’s grayscale export options (apologies for the German language version):

 Some printing companies have picked up on this and have found a workaround: They will read in every single page as grayscale and you will have to tell them which pages have color on them.
-There are also nice graphic designers *cough cough* who will export all your Western Blot scans and gel photos to grayscale without you having to ask.
 However, generally speaking, the color space in which you deliver your images is your responsibility.